rust-rosetta/rust-rosetta/README.md

 Looking to help out?
 Great, thanks!
 We have a few guidelines:

 * The code you contribute *is* public domain.
-* Don't be afraid of comments, the code is going to be written once, read hundreds of times, and maintained until past the 1.0 release of Rust.
+* Don't be afraid of comments, the code is going to be written once, read hundreds of times, and maintained well past when you submit it.
-* Keep your code as simple as possible, please avoid Dead Code warnings.
+* Keep your code as simple as possible, please avoid dead code warnings.

 ### Requirements ###
 * Your code should build cleanly on latest nightly provided by [`rustup.sh`](http://doc.rust-lang.org/book/installing-rust.html)